 This action is a defining moment in a relationship that signifies a level of comfortability and trust, in which value can be exchanged between the brand and the customer.

 Keeping brand trust.

-Immediately following the moment of purchase come loyalty experiences, designed to support and affirm the customer’s decision.
-Loyalty experiences, the lower half of the image, are just as important as the journey which led to the moment of purchase; however, in these instances, the customer should feel exclusive that s/he has converted and should be treated as such.
+Immediately following the moment of purchase comes loyalty experiences, designed to support and affirm the customer’s decision.
+Loyalty experiences, the lower half of the image, are just as important as the journey which led to the moment of purchase; however, in these instances, the customer should feel privileged that s/he has converted and should be treated as such.

 All experiences matter and it’s up to brands to find the right ways to connect with their audiences, users and/or customers.